 Students with eligible expenses may qualify for a Hope Scholarship Credit or Lifetime Learning Tax Credit.
 IRS form W-9 must be completed and filed in the Arkansas Tech University - Ozark Campus' Business Office to receive credit.
-Tuition is the only eligible expense which may be claimed by a qualified taxpayer.
+Qualified tuition and fees, excluding MPI, are the only eligible expense which may be claimed by a qualified taxpayer.